brasilicioh/brasilicioh/README.md

 # Hey 👋, I'm Brasilicio

-A high school student at IFRN and a Fullstack development intern.
+A high school student at IFRN and a Fullstack Developer (Internship).

 ## About Me
 ✨ Programming since 2024
 📚 Currently learning React Native and Nest.js
-🚀 Working on personal projects, exploring modern web development, and working as a Backend developer
+🚀 Working on personal projects, exploring modern web development, and working as a Fullstack Developer

 ## 🚀 Tech Stack
 <div align="left">